bbgdzxng1/cta608-in-vbi/README.md

 # CTA-608 Line-21 in pseudo-VBI

-Proof-of-concept for creating a digital representation of a CTA-608 (CEA/EIA-608) waveform.
+A proof-of-concept for creating a digital representation of a CTA-608 (CEA/EIA-608) waveform, aka "analog line-21 captions" encoded in the video signal.

 ![screenshot](https://github.com/user-attachments/assets/9d67a5a4-06c6-42a3-97c1-9a68a2d3c9aa)